How To Get Started In Travel Photography

 Akshansh Kumar on Unsplash.
 Don't miss out on festivals and seasonal celebrations - look into a location before you go to capture your travel photography.

-Travel Tip 3 - Pack light
+Travel Photography Tip 3 – Pack Light Travel Photography Gear

 If you’re going to be moving around busy streets or hiking up hills and mountains you aren’t going to want to be carrying all your heavy gear.
 Slim down on your kit and only take the essential gear in a bag that fits you well!
 It also helps you blend in with the crowd – someone who’s got a huge camera and tripod in tow will stand out like a sore thumb and you may struggle to get authentic pictures.